xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 val pagingHandler = PagingHandlerWithTotalEntityCount(pageFetcher = pageFetcher)
 ```

-At the beginning of this post I said that the only required thing to create a `Listing` structure using the **XLPaging Network support** is a `PageHandler`.
+Recall that at the beginning I said that the only required thing to create a `Listing` structure using the **XLPaging Network support** is a `PageHandler`.
 So we can invoke the listing creator in this way

 ```kotlin